What are the types of home heating? A guide to heating systems - Mexen Ireland

 Types of home heating – what do you need to know?

-Ladder heater in the bathroom
+Ladder radiator in bathroom

 • Relatively low maintenance costs.